lem-project/lem/extensions/template/README.md

  :file (merge-pathnames "templates/asd.clt" (lem-home)))
 ```

-You can create any kind of template you want in the [cl-template](https://github.com/alpha123/cl-template) format, `buffer` is passed to the template and you can read it with `(@ buffer)`
+You can create any kind of template you want in the [cl-template](https://github.com/alpha123/cl-template) format, `buffer` and `path` are passed to the template and you can read it with `(@ buffer)` etc.

 # Examples

-See [my templates](https://github.com/garlic0x1/.lem/templates/) for more examples, I used the plural `register-templates` to register them like this:
+See [my templates](https://github.com/garlic0x1/.lem/tree/master/templates) for more examples, I used the plural `register-templates` to register them like this:

 ```lisp
 (register-templates